Wedrix/watchtower/README.md

 ### Query Batching (Auto-Applied)

 Queries are automatically batched by the library.
 When multiple nodes with the same parent type and field name are resolved, they are combined into a single database query.

+The batch is shared by all matching nodes, so plugins that only depend on field arguments can be written like ordinary single-query filters and orderings.
+Plugins that depend on a specific parent row must construct the query for the whole batch rather than for one node.
+This commonly applies to filters or orderings that use `$node->parentId()`.

 ### Mutation Batching